gtiley/EvolutionaryGenomics/docs/activities/introduction.md

 ```

 #### getResults.py - splitting lines and tuples for keys
-Python can use regex too, but here I simply apply some prior knowledge about the param files to extract what I want.
+Python can use regex too, but here I simply apply some prior knowledge about the params files to extract what I want.
 Python also uses hashes, but here the data structure is called a *dictionary* or *dict*.
 Here, we actually have a two-dimensional dictionary where each key is a *tuple*.
 ```python
 #!/usr/bin/env python3
 import os